Driver's Prep - Free DMV tests

 New test – New questions

-Do not stop except to avoid a collision.
-You have the right of way.
+Do not stop in a roundabout, except to avoid a collision.
+If you are inside the roundabout, vehicles entering must yield.

 Continue